This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 Ramsey is not bashful about his strongly-held beliefs.
 He strongly opposes debt (other than 15 year mortgages in which the monthly payment is no more than 25 percent of a family’s take home pay), leads the charge against credit card use, and encourages people who are ridden with debt to pay off their obligations in order beginning with their smallest debts rather than base repayment on interest rates.

-Millions of people have followed Ramsey’s Seven Baby Steps to achieve financial success, yet his advice is more widely-criticized than many other financial experts.
+Millions of people have followed Ramsey’s Seven Baby Steps to achieve financial success, yet his advice is more widely-criticized than many other financial experts (who also take their share of criticism, too!).

 If you’re looking for a financial guru to follow, Dave Ramsey is certainly a popular choice.
 His advice is not always easy to follow, but it is difficult to argue with his results.